roopesh90/connectivitypinger/README.md

 I'm open to all suggestion and feedback.

-Also, I have a very faint feeling I'm doing it wrong, if so, please to let me know
+Also, I have a very faint feeling I'm doing it wrong, if so, please do let me know

 [exp_backoff]:https://en.wikipedia.org/wiki/Exponential_backoff
 [summation]:https://en.wikipedia.org/wiki/Summation